-- approval authority for financial transactions; - guidelines for controlling expenditures, such as purchasing requirements and travel authorizations.
-It is a good practice that the program manager is involved in approving their purchases and expenditures; - Record all cash receipts or participant contributions immediately; - Use special safeguards for cash collections, including: two-person count of receipts; receipts are kept in a locked box, safe or other secure location until deposit; deposit slips compared with receipts; employees handling cash be bonded; - Deposit large sums of cash receipts or participant contributions intact daily; otherwise, deposit shall be made no less frequently than weekly; - Make all physical payments by serially numbered checks.
-Electronic wire transfers shall be individually marked; - The Board of Directors or governing body shall establish a Check/Wire Transfer Signing Authority Policy; - All checks made payable to the Executive Director of the area agency on aging should be signed by a board member or the governing body; - If payments are made by cash, the agency shall have an imprest petty cash fund entrusted to a single custodian for all payments that is reimbursed no less frequently than monthly; - Reconcile bank accounts monthly and retain copies of the reconciliations in the files; - Issue checks to vendors only in payment of approved invoices that have been matched with purchase orders and receiving reports; - Balance subsidiary ledgers for grant accounts with actual accounts no less frequently than monthly; and - Prepare trial balances monthly for submission of invoices and in sufficient detail to disclose significant variations in any category of revenue or expenses.
+- approval authority for financial transactions; - guidelines for controlling expenditures, such as purchasing requirements and travel authorizations. - Record all cash receipts or participant contributions immediately; - Use special safeguards for cash collections, including: two-person count of receipts; receipts are kept in a locked box, safe or other secure location until deposit; deposit slips compared with receipts; employees handling cash be bonded; - Deposit large sums of cash receipts or participant contributions intact daily; otherwise, deposit shall be made no less frequently than weekly; - Make all physical payments by serially numbered checks.
+Electronic wire transfers/ACH shall be individually discernable.

+- The Board of Directors or governing body shall establish a Check/Automatic Clearing House/Wire Transfer Signing Authority Policy; - All checks made payable to the Executive Director of the Area Agency on Aging should be signed by a board member or the governing body; - If payments are made by cash, the agency shall have an impressed petty cash fund entrusted to a single custodian for all payments that is reimbursed no less frequently than monthly; - Reconcile bank accounts monthly and retain copies of the reconciliations in the files; - Issue checks to vendors only in payment of approved invoices that have been matched with purchase orders and receiving reports; - Balance subsidiary ledgers for grant accounts with actual accounts no less frequently than monthly; and - Prepare trial balances monthly for submission of invoices and in sufficient detail to disclose significant variations in any category of revenue or expenses.

-Because of the importance of a sound structure of internal control, their relatively small size and the limit imposed by the 10% administrative cost cap, an area agency on aging shall also adopt the following internal controls:
+Because of the importance of a sound structure of internal control, their relatively small size and the limit imposed by the 10% administrative cost cap, an Area Agency on Aging shall also adopt the following internal controls: